 I should have done this years ago, but now I need to send to Wolfsburg for a "birth certificate."
 I don't think it will give me too much more information than I already have, but I'm hoping it will include the M codes for some of the cool rare accessories that were in the car (like the reclining leatherette HULS seats) and tell me the original country of delivery.
 I know it wasn't the US since the speedo in there is in KM, and they didn't "officially" start importing beetles until 1955.

-the "H" rear apron, and the "TT TT" or "four finger" front aprons.
+There seems to be a lot of concern over the "H" rear apron, and the "TT TT" or "four finger" front aprons.
 Reproductions are extremely expensive, or just not available.
 So just to ease my mind, I took some pictures to make sure I had the right aprons front and rear.

 I shot a lot more pictures than I can post just today, but I want to share one or two other interesting details...
 You may notice on the front bumper a bracket for mounting driving or fog lights.
 These are factory mounts, and I have a great set of driving lights to mount on them.
 Very cool...